 Cheek cells are eukaryotic cells (cells that contain a nucleus and other organelles within enclosed in a membrane) that are easily shed from the mouth lining.
-It is therefore easy to obtain them for observation.
+It's therefore easy to obtain them for observation.

-1. The cell membrane (outer boundary of the cell)
+1. Cell membrane (outer boundary of the cell)

 2. Cytoplasm (the fluid within the cell)

-3. A nucleus (at the center of the cell and controls cell functions)
+3. Nucleus (at the center of the cell and controls cell functions)

 4. Organelles (e.g. mitochondria-Organelles are cell structures with specific functions)

-Using biological stains such as methylene blue, it is possible to clearly observe and differentiate the different parts of a cell.
+Using biological stains such as methylene blue, it's possible to clearly observe and differentiate the different parts of a cell.
 This is because the stain will color some parts of the cell and not others, allowing them to be clearly observed.

-Before starting, it is always important to ensure that the working surface is clean and that you are wearing a pair of clean gloves to avoid contamination.
+Before starting, it's always important to ensure that the working surface is clean and that you are wearing a pair of clean gloves to avoid contamination.

 Cheek cells can be